 1910s The Feds, the Fight and the Fix

 Baseball began the 1910s on a roll.
-The American and National Leagues had long since settled into a peaceful co-existence, glistening new steel-and-concrete ballparks were replacing the rotting, wooden relics left over from 19th Century, and the World Series had established a lofty standing as one of the country’s premier sporting events.
+The American and National Leagues had long since settled into a peaceful co-existence, glistening new steel-and-concrete ballparks were replacing the rotting, wooden relics left over from the 19th Century, and the World Series had established a lofty standing as one of the country’s premier sporting events.

 Once its own worst enemy, baseball would find itself dealing mostly with external obstacles throughout the new decade.
 These obstacles would at times slow the majors’ momentum, at other times stunt it—and, by decade’s end, threaten to permanently ground it.